Rafael Nadal advanced to the semifinals of the Brazil Open here late Friday, with a difficult three-set win over Argentine Carlos Berlocq.

 In another quarter-final earlier Friday, Argentine David Nalbandian beat Spaniard Nicolas Almagro, the winner of the Brazil Open last year.

 Nalbandian will contest Saturday's other semifinal against Italian Simone Bolelli who ousted Argentine Juan Monaco.

 Berlocq dominated the first set, breaking Nadal's serve twice before prevailing 6-3, and serving several aces during the match.

 But the Spaniard, who enjoyed the raucous support of the crowd at Sao Paulo's Ibirapuera gymnasium, later said he never thought of losing the contest.

-He added: "I was able to be solid with my serves and take advantage of the fact that he (Berlocq) did not return well" in the third set.
+"I was able to be solid with my serves and take advantage of the fact that he (Berlocq) did not return well," he said.